greebowarrior/nodetv/Milestones.md

 - ~~Remove *completed* torrents if they've be copied into media directory~~
 - ~~Grid pagination~~
 - ~~Directory rescan~~
-- ~~Upgrade to use Trakt.tv [device auth](http://docs.trakt.apiary.io/#reference/authentication-devices)~~
+- ~~Upgrade to use Trakt.tv device auth~~
 - ~~Authenticated sockets~~
+- ~~BUG!
+Ensure directories are created when adding a show~~

+# Phase 3

-- Manual download functions per episode
+- ~~Manual download option per episode~~
-- Manual show data update
+- ~~Manual show data update~~

+## Setup & Installation update

+- Database: Use .env?
+- Guided setup page?
+Script?
+- Better config option than a global.config object?

+- Add URIs to returned documents?
+	- Enabled on Shows
 - R&D: Handle shows that now have less episodes in a season (i.e. Lucifer)
-	- Prune superfluous episode
+	- How to prune superfluous episode
 - Match existing folders to show
 	- Might be better to have some level of manual assignment?
-- ~~BUG!
-Ensure directories are created when adding a show~~

-# Phase 3

 - Rebuild DNS system
 - Add proxy support
 - Full Show Sync *from* trakt?